Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Experiments

+\myparagraph{Cosine similarity vs. dot product.} We first compare the cosine-similarity-based box classifier ({Ours w/cos}) with the normal FC-based classifier ({Ours w/fc}) that uses a simple dot product between feature representations and weight vectors to compute the classification scores.
+Indeed, in few-shot learning tasks, features learned with a cosine-similarity-based classifier have been found empirically to generalize better to novel categories compared to features learned with FC-based classifier~\cite{gidaris2018dynamic,wang2020few}.
+As observed in Table~\ref{tab:DetVOC} and Table~\ref{tab:DetCOCO}, even though the improvement is not systematic on novel classes of PASCAL VOC, cosine similarity does bring a consistent performance boost on novel classes of COCO, compared to FC-based classifier with direct dot product.

-We analyze the impact of different feature aggregation schemes.
-For this purpose, we evaluate $K$-shot object detection on PASCAL VOC with $K\in\{3, 10\}$.
+\myparagraph{Different feature aggregations.} We analyze the impact of different feature aggregation schemes.
+For this purpose, we evaluate $K$-shot object detection on PASCAL VOC with $K\,{=}\,3$ or $10$.
+Here, we compare results obtained by models with an FC-based classifier.
 The results are reported in Table~\ref{tab:DetAblation}.
-We can see that our feature aggregation scheme $[ \featQ \otimes \featC, \featQ - \featC, \featQ ]$ yields the best precision.
-In particular, although the difference $[\featQ \,{-}\, \featC]$ could in theory be learned from the individual feature vectors $[\featQ, \featC]$, the network performs better when explicitly provided with their subtraction.
-Moreover, our aggregation scheme significantly reduces the variance introduced by the random sampling of few-shot support data, which is one of the main issues in few-shot learning.
+We can see that our feature aggregation scheme $[ \featQ \odot \featC, \featQ \,{-}\, \featC, \featQ ]$ yields the best precision.
+In particular, although the difference $\featQ \,{-}\, \featC$ could in theory be learned from the individual feature vectors $[\featQ, \featC]$, the network performs better when explicitly provided with their subtraction.
+Moreover, our aggregation scheme significantly reduces the variance introduced by the random sampling of few-shot support data, which is a major issues in few-shot learning (although sometimes neglected).

+\myparagraph{Comparison with the state of the art.} Tables~\ref{tab:DetVOC} and~\ref{tab:DetCOCO} show the comparison with previous few-shot object detection methods.
+On the PASCAL VOC dataset, our method achieves the best performance in most cases, in particular when the number of shots tends to be large.
+This indicates that our method can better leverage the task-relevant information from novel classes when more labeled examples are provided.
+Moreover, it significantly improves results on MS-COCO for all evaluation metrics, which validates again the effectiveness of our approach.

-\subsection{Few-Shot Viewpoint Estimation}
+\subsection{Few-shot Viewpoint Estimation}